-Similarly the way food is served and utensils used can vary greatly.
-Some consumers may be accustomed to eating out of a bowl instead of a plate, or to using chopsticks or spoons instead of forks and knives.
+Similarly, the way food is served and the utensils used at mealtimes can vary greatly.
+Some consumers may be accustomed to eating out of a bowl instead of a plate, or using chopsticks or spoons instead of forks and knives.
 Some may even prefer or be accustomed to using their hands for eating.

-Understanding and respecting consumers' individual and cultural nuances around food will ensure that they are able to maintain significant practices, a meaningful connection to the past, a healthy and joyful relationship to food, improving their prospects for maintaining nutritional sustenance.
+Understanding and respecting consumers' individual and cultural nuances around food will ensure that they are able to maintain significant practices, a meaningful connection to the past and healthy and joyful relationship with food.
+Through consideration of a person's cultural connection to food, one can improve the prospect of maintaining optimal nutrition.